COVID-19 nearly killed this office furniture startup; turning to home offices may save it – TechCrunch

 After generating roughly $800,000 in revenue in the first weeks of March, that number promptly fell to zero as people were asked to leave their offices and head home.

-A small layoff at Branch followed — its 11-person team shrank to 8 people — along with some panic.
+A small layoff at Branch followed — its 11-person team shrank to eight people — along with some panic.
 Instead of throw in the towel, the startup retooled itself to sell home office furniture to the many employees who are now working from home and receiving a stipend to update their set-up.

 The decision might just save the business.
-According to cofounder and CEO Greg Hayes, Branch is now selling directly to individuals, as well as working with Google, Shopify and other companies to outfit home offices for employees who may never work in an office five days a week again.
+According to co-founder and CEO Greg Hayes, Branch is now selling directly to individuals, as well as working with Google, Shopify and other companies to outfit home offices for employees who may never work in an office five days a week again.

 The startup already had some advantages over many more traditional office furniture retailers.
 Because it doesn’t work with middlemen, as do many high-end businesses like Herman Miller, it claims it can better compete on price.
 Hayes, who was previously head of portfolio strategy at the New York-based startup Breather, says Branch can “create 90% of the quality of best-in-class furniture for 30% of the price.”